Nitrite: Curing of meat

+Addition of ascorbic acid, erythorbic acid, or one of their salts enhance the binding of nitrite to the iron atom in myoglobin.
+These chemicals also reduce the formation of nitrosamine in the stomach, but only when the fat content of a meal is less than 10%, beyond which they instead increase the formation of nitrosamine.

 Antidote for cyanide poisoning

-Nitrites in the form of Sodium Nitrite and Amyl Nitrite are components of many cyanide antidote kits.
-Both of these compounds bind to haemoglobin and oxidizes the Fe2+ ions to Fe3+ ions forming methaemoglobin.
-Methaemoglobin in turn binds to cyanide (CN) creating cyanmethaemoglobin, effectively removing cyanide from the Complex IV of the Electron transport chain (ETC) in mitochondria, which is the primary site of disruption caused by cyanide.
-Another mechanism by which nitrites are useful in treating cyanide toxicity is the generation of Nitric oxide (NO).
-NO displaces the CN from the Cytochrome c Oxidase (ETC complex IV), making it available for methaemoglobin to bind.
+Nitrites in the form of sodium nitrite and amyl nitrite are components of many cyanide antidote kits.
+Both of these compounds bind to hemoglobin and oxidize the Fe2+ ions to Fe3+ ions forming methemoglobin.
+Methemoglobin, in turn, binds to cyanide (CN), creating cyanmethemoglobin, effectively removing cyanide from the complex IV of the electron transport chain (ETC) in mitochondria, which is the primary site of disruption caused by cyanide.
+Another mechanism by which nitrites help treat cyanide toxicity is the generation of nitric oxide (NO).
+NO displaces the CN from the cytochrome c oxidase (ETC complex IV), making it available for methemoglobin to bind.

 Organic nitrites

 In organic chemistry, alkyl nitrites are esters of nitrous acid and contain the nitrosoxy functional group.
 Nitro compounds contain the C–NO2 group.
 Nitrites have the general formula RONO, where R is an aryl or alkyl group.
 Amyl nitrite and other alkyl nitrites have a vasodilating action and must be handled in the laboratory with caution.
 They are sometimes used in medicine for the treatment of heart diseases.
 A classic named reaction for the synthesis of alkyl nitrites is the Meyer synthesis in which alkyl halides react with metallic nitrites to a mixture to nitroalkanes and nitrites.